kapilwagh/File-Encryption/README.md

 ### Encrypt
 Would you like to (E)ncrypt or (D)ecrypt?:E

-File to encrypt: filename.jpg
+File to encrypt: filename

-Password: <Enter Password>
+Password: password

 Done.